-I noticed my hearing loss when I was on my 10th standard, till that time I was good in one to one conversation and was not able to hear from the backside.
+I noticed my hearing loss when I was on my 10th standard, till that time I was good in one-to-one conversation and was not able to hear from the backside.
 It became serious during my plus two studies.
 I really started noticing when we switched to a new house and I was staying on the top floor when the land phone rang I was not hearing it This was placed in the hall on the ground floor.
-So went to see the ENT doctor and got diagnosed as profound sensorial hearing loss 50%.
+So went to see the ENT doctor and got diagnosed with profound sensorial hearing loss of 50%.
 [The doctor said like, that is what the status of hearing that was available at that time.]
-The doctor suggested to use a hearing aid and I bought one.
+The doctor suggested using a hearing aid and I bought one.
 It was pretty good at first, later it was no use.
-Then switched to a more powerful one and it was also like the first one, was good in the beginning and later it was no use.
+Then switched to a more powerful one and it was also like the first one, was good in the beginning, and later it was no use.
 It helped to move on with my life for some time though.
 In between, it went bad so I stopped using it.
-I was not using any hearing aid for 5 years like and all that time I was completely on lip-reading but there was some residual hearing left, time went on and I got married, at a point, I was not able to attend any phone calls, only texting.
-So after a few years, I had to switch my job and had to attend interviews, at that time I realized that I had to do something or I will be thrown out from my life.
+I was not using any hearing aid for 5 years and all that time I was completely on lip-reading but there was some residual hearing left, time went on and I got married, at a point, I was not able to attend to any phone calls, only texting.
+So after a few years, I had to switch jobs and had to attend interviews, at that time I realized that I had to do something or I will be thrown out of my life.
 I tried my best and got a new job and was almost financially stable.
 So thought about doing the Cochlear Implant.
-So done my research and went to see a doctor, he told CI will definitely improve my hearing.
-So after what the doctor said it took a year getting the finance ready with some loans to do the surgery Since in India no insurance cover the CI device or surgery.
+So done my research and went to see a doctor, he told me CI will definitely improve my hearing.
+So after what the doctor said it took a year to get the finance ready with some loans to do the surgery Since in India no insurance cover the CI device or surgery.

-Those who have confusion between choosing brands of CI, focus on the accessories that match your lifestyle.
-There are positive and negative of every brand but in the end every brand CI will get the job done.
+Those who have confused about choosing brands of CI focus on the accessories that match your lifestyle.
+There are positives and negatives to every brand but in the end, every brand CI will get the job done.
 So choose the accessories that match your lifestyle.

 So after that decided it was time to fix the surgery date.
 I was going nervous since I was still not sure if this was the right decision for me.